superwf/mobx-value/README.md

   request: (args?: any) => Promise<Data>

   /**
-   * default mobxRequest prevent next request when last request is loading
+   * request default prevent next request when last request is loading
    * set to true to allow next request when loading
    * @default false
    * */